open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

    ![Start to Upgrade](images/vi-start-upgrade.png "Start Upgrade")

-2. After the upgrade completes on the web interface, use `docker compose -f planet.yml -p planet up -d --build` to have the updated services recreated.
+2. After the upgrade completes on the web interface, run `docker compose -f planet.yml -p planet stop` then use `docker compose -f planet.yml -p planet up -d` to have the updated services recreated.

 3. **Fetch Items**: If the `Fetch Items` button is visible, click on it, select all, and use the "Get Courses/Resources" button to download the available courses.